oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 ## Motivation

-As oneMKL interface is moving to the UXL foundation we should make sure that it does not reuse the same name as the existing [Intel oneMKL product](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
+As oneMKL interface is moving to the UXL foundation we should make sure that the name does not collide with the existing [Intel oneMKL product](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

 We have been discussing 2 solutions to avoid this issue: